Winter storm moves up East Coast

 A woman was killed Saturday morning after a tree fell on her at the Canyon Lakes Golf Course in San Ramon, authorities there said.

+While moderate to heavy storms were predicted to persist through Monday, producing snow in the higher elevations and rising water levels elsewhere, a second storm will pass through the West Coast on Tuesday and Wednesday.

+The rain is expected to melt the snow at the higher elevations, which threatens to overload dams and reservoirs in California.
+All the gates at the Nimbus Dam near Folsom, California, have been opened to let the water flow downstream.

-Along with heavy rain, the National Weather Service forecast mountain snow in the West over the weekend, with flooding likely across central and northern California, western Nevada and coastal Oregon.
+Along with heavy rain, the National Weather Service forecast mountain snow in the West over the weekend, with flooding likely across central and Northern California, western Nevada and coastal Oregon.

 Nevada Gov. Brian Sandoval has "declared a state of emergency due to the severe weather system developing in north Nevada and the possible danger to life and property."

-Overall, 77 million people are under a winter weather advisory or warning across the southeastern United States and in the northwest, including the Sierras in northern California.
+Overall, 24 million people are under a winter weather advisory or warning across the Southeastern United States and in the Northwest, including the Sierras in Northern California.